What Does Alcohol Do To The Skin?

 Dehydration and Dryness

 If you are wondering what does alcohol do to the skin, a key side effect to be aware of is dehydration.
 Alcohol is a diuretic, so it promotes fluid loss from the body.
 This can lead to dehydration, which in turn affects the skin’s appearance and health.
 Dehydrated skin can appear lacklustre and feel tight.
-Prolonged alcohol consumption can also disrupt the skin’s natural moisture balance, leading to chronic dryness and flakiness.
+Prolonged consumption can also disrupt the skin’s natural moisture balance, leading to chronic dryness and flakiness.

 Premature Ageing